What is “Zoning”?

 Community Area Planning (CAP) and Alignment Rezoning (ARZ) are companion efforts and play an important role in providing for growth and change in Charlotte.
 These two efforts will work together to match zoning regulations with the community’s recommendations for future development.
 While these efforts both play an important role in providing for growth in Charlotte, they are two separate processes with different project scopes and expected outcomes.

 Engagement is vital to the success of both the CAP and ARZ processes.
-There will be coordinated opportunities for the community to provide input which will ultimately revise the Policy Map and Official Zoning Map.
-During 2023, the alignment rezoning project will work in conjunction with the Community Area Planning efforts to educate and inform the community on UDO zoning districts and the Alignment Rezoning project.
+There will be separate opportunities for the community to provide input which will ultimately revise the Policy Map and Official Zoning Map.
+During 2023, the alignment rezoning project will support the Community Area Planning efforts as they engage with the community.

 What is the timeline/schedule for the ARZ project?
 What is the expected outcome?